YangF0917/StandupBot/README.md

 Now (in theory) you can run the bot locally with `python3 main.py` or `py main.py` depending on what version is being run.

 ## Features
-All commands take input separeated by a single space character.
+All commands take input separated by a single space character.
+Fields that are italicized are optional.
 Currently the commands supported are as follows:

-showtable:
+showtable *`<str>`*:
-- shows the standup table
+- shows the standup table, if an argument is given, it will return the standup table with the corresponding name

-droptable:
+droptable *`<str>`*:
-- clears the standup table
+- clears the standup table, if an argument is given, it will clear the standup table with the corresponding name

-add `<@user>...`:
+add *`<str>`* `<@user>...`:
-- adds the mentioned users to the standup table
+- adds the mentioned users to the standup table, if the string argument is given, it will add the users to the corresponding table

 remove `<@user>`:
 - removes the mentioned user from the standup table
+- future patch to remove from specific tables

 sort `<SortType> <Option>`:
 - performs the sorting with the SortType specified, user field for volunteering is optional
+- future patch to remove from specific tables

+help:
+- brings up a list of all of the functions that the bot supports

+addteam `<str>`:
+- creates a new team with the name specified

+showteams:
+- lists out all of the current active teams

+removeteam `<str>`:
+- deletes the team with the name specified if it exists

+clearteams:
+- coming in a future patch

 advice:
 - generates advice